ProctorEdu

 Blog

-How Teachers Can Help Students Cope With Test Anxiety Caused By Online Proctoring?
+How Teachers Can Help Students Cope With Test Anxiety - Best Methods and Tips

 Test anxiety is something we have all experienced throughout our student life.
 We can all recall days when a test was coming up or waiting for your results afterward.
-Since academic success is often associated with personal worth, it can increase test anxiety among students.
+Since academic success is often associated with personal worth, it can make students feel anxious.

 What Causes Test Anxiety?